Do you have goals and targets? A daily one maybe? Possibly a target ROI % (Return On Investment) for the day?

 It’s a tricky one on the mind.

-This is why the increasing of stakes often results in pain.
+This is why increasing stakes often result in pain.
 It has to be gradual.

 When you think about it, one day is a very short space of time.
 Isn’t it?